matplotlib/pytest-mpl/README.md

 interpreted as being relative to where you are running ``py.test``.
-Once you are happy with the generated images, you should move them to a sub-directory called ``baseline`` relative to the test files (this name is configurable, see below) in the same directory as the tests (or you can generate them there directly).
+Once you are happy with the generated images, you should move them to a sub-directory called ``baseline`` relative to the test files (this name is configurable, see below).
+You can also generate the baseline images directly in the right directory.

 You can then run the tests simply with:

     py.test --mpl